SAP-samples/teched2024-DA180/exercises/ex23/README_2.md

 3. Click ***New Transformation Flow***.
 <br>![](images/00_00_0001.png)

-4. You will be landed in the Transformation Flow editor with options to define view transformation and create a new table.
+4. You see the Transformation Flow editor with options to define view transformation and create a new table.
 <br>![](images/00_00_0002.png)

 5. Click on the ***View Transform*** node and select the ***Graphical View Transform*** option.